 - salt and pepper

-- In a medium skillet heat one tablespoon of oil over medium-high heat, dry and season the steak on both sides and brown it 2 minutes per side, remove to a plate and let cool.
+- In a medium skillet, heat one tablespoon of oil over medium-high heat, dry and season the steak on both sides, brown it 2 minutes per side, remove it to a plate, and let cool.

-- In the same pan without adding more oil cook the onion, occasionally stirring for 5-8 minutes, until it is cooked and beginning to brown, add the corn and chopped tomatoes with their juice.
-Cook 5 minutes over medium heat stirring occasionally.
+- In the same pan, cook the onion without adding more oil, occasionally stirring for 5-8 minutes, until it is cooked and begins to brown.
+Add the corn and chopped tomatoes with their juice.
+Cook 5 minutes over medium heat, stirring occasionally.